F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_node.html.markdown

 * `name` - (Required) Name of the node

 * `address` - (Required) IP or hostname of the node

+* `connection_limit` - (Optional) Specifies the maximum number of connections allowed for the node or node address.

+* `dynamic_ratio` - (Optional) Specifies the fixed ratio value used for a node during ratio load balancing.

+* `monitor` - (Optional) specifies the name of the monitor or monitor rule that you want to associate with the node.

+* `rate_limit`- (Optional) Specifies the maximum number of connections per second allowed for a node or node address.
+The default value is 'disabled'.

+* `interval` - (Optional) Specifies the amount of time before sending the next DNS query.
+Default is 3600.
+This needs to be specified inside the fqdn (fully qualified domain name).

+* `address_family` - (Optional) Specifies the node's address family.
+The default is 'unspecified', or IP-agnostic.
+This needs to be specified inside the fqdn (fully qualified domain name).

 * `state` - (Optional) Default is "user-up" you can set to "user-down" if you want to disable